legislation > follow the vote

 This biennial session is 2013-2014.
 The 2014 legislative session began February 25, 2014.
 (The months in between the sessions are known as "interim months.")

-Each bill must be heard in multiple committees so as to progress through the MN Senate and MN House.
 To receive alerts about hearing dates and actions, please sign the support petition and you will be added to the email database.

 In the 2014 legislative session:

 • S.F.
 36 was heard in the Senate Jobs, Agriculture and Rural Development Committee on Monday, March 10, and passed!
 The bill was referred to the Senate Judiciary Committee.
-See below.

-• Other hearings, when scheduled, will be posted here.
+• Further actions will be posted here.

-In the 2013 session, the following occurred:
+In the 2013 legislative session, the following occurred:

 • H.F.
 84 passed the House Civil Law Committee (amended).